Coding Intro

 Objective

-The goal at the end of this lesson is to write a program that counts 0 to 7.
+The goal at the end of this lesson is to write a program that counts from 0 to 7.
 And then we’ll modify the program to print 0 to 7 but skip number 4.

 Case Sensitive